gillohsylvia/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This directory is about learning how to work around databases by using the Structured Query Language
+This directory is about learning how to work around databases by using the Structured Query Language known as SQL.